GSA-TTS/identity-dev-docs/_pages/saml.md

 ## Example application

 The Login.gov team has created an example client to speed up your development, all open source in the public domain: [identity-saml-sinatra](https://github.com/18F/identity-saml-sinatra)

+## Footnotes

+[^1]: Login.gov continues to work toward achieving certification of compliance with NIST’s IAL2 standard from a third-party assessment organization.